After wave of cancellations, Delta sees recovery in 2022

 However, the Atlanta company expects to return to profitability in March — when spring break could help fill planes, especially if coronavirus infections are falling.

-Several thousand hires are likely this year as Delta bounces back from the pandemic, Bastian said.
+Delta will hire several thousand people this year — including 100 to 200 pilots a month — as it bounces back from the pandemic, Bastian said.
 The company set aside $108 million for special profit-sharing payments of $1,250 for each current employee.

 The thank-you payment to employees comes as a new skirmish breaks out between largely non-union Delta and the nation’s largest union of flight attendants.
-The union accuses Delta of pressuring employees to return to work too soon after contracting the virus.
+The union, which has tried unsuccessfully to represent Delta workers, accuses the airline of pressuring employees to return to work too soon after contracting the virus.

 Delta lobbied the U.S. Centers for Disease Control and Prevention last month to reduce the recommended quarantine period from 10 days to 5 days for vaccinated people who contract the virus, with Bastian and other Delta officials saying that the 10-day standard may significantly impact our workforce and operations.”